 VA Claims for Newport Class Veterans

-VA presumptive service connection under 38 CFR § 3.309(d) covers asbestos exposure aboard Navy amphibious vessels including tank landing ships.
-Veterans who served aboard Newport class LSTs before the vessels’ decommissioning and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.
+VA presumptive service connection under 38 CFR § 3.309(d) covers asbestos exposure aboard Navy amphibious vessels.
+Navy sailors who served in engineering billets aboard Newport class LSTs (LST-1179 through LST-1198) and have since been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer may qualify for VA disability benefits.

 The asbestos-containing products documented on U.S. Navy vessels and at shipyards are catalogued by manufacturer on AsbestosIndex.
 These records cross-reference which companies supplied which materials and to which facilities.